macklermeek/pythonWebsite/README.md

 # Tech
 This website along with the curing simulator uses a few open source project to work
 - [Python 3] - All the coding you will do and see will be in python
+- [Pipenv] -This is for virtual environments to install our application depencdies without interuppting others projects
 - [Vs code] - This is an app to do all the coding once you feel comfortable
 - [Django] - This is a python backend for our websites
 - [MuJoCo] - Physics engine used for simulator